 Carolyn Alter began studying in the Ohara School of Ikebana under Sensei Kitty (Natsue) Akre in 1993.
 She began teaching weekly classes and founded Wednesday’s Flowers in 2012.
-She is a long time member of the Portland Japanese Garden, Ikebana International and the North American Ohara Teachers Association.
-She has attended numerous ikebana conferences in the US and taken classes in Japan, chaired many exhibitions, given numerous demonstrations, and is certified as a Second Term Master of the Ohara School of Ikebana.
+She is a long-time member of Portland Japanese Garden, Ikebana International and the North American Ohara Teachers Association.
+She has attended numerous ikebana conferences in the US and taken classes in Japan, chaired many exhibitions, given numerous demonstrations, and is certified as an Associate First Term Master of the Ohara School of Ikebana.
+She is also the Head Teacher and Treasurer of the Oregon Chapter of the Ohara School.
 As a physical therapist for more than thirty years, she appreciates the healing aspects of nature through practicing ikebana.
 She loves being outdoors, gardening, and the beauty of Japanese culture.

 Ryusei-ha School of Ikebana

 Ryusei-ha ikebana consists of the free style, in which the arranger expresses his or her individual personality, and the classical styles carried on since the school’s founding.
 In the free style, the designer captures the essence of the plants according to their own sensibility and arrange them however they like.